Sourdough apple cinnamon muffins with a crunchy almond sugar topping are simple to mix and bake - you can have them done in around 30 minutes.

 I often feed my sourdough starter large amounts before I go to bed so that I've got plenty to use the next day.
 I then make a batch of these sourdough apple muffins, a loaf of sourdough honey oat bread and often I'll make a batch of these delicious sourdough crackers too or these sourdough orange and cranberry muffins too!

 You really can never have too much sourdough starter, fed or discard!
 There's just so many options for baking sourdough goodies!
-And if you love cinnamon, why not try these sourdough snickerdoodle cookies, sourdough cinnamon sugar crackers, sourdough apple pie or fluffy sourdough cinnamon rolls?
+And if you love cinnamon, why not try these sourdough snickerdoodle cookies, sourdough cinnamon sugar crackers, sourdough apple pie, sourdough applesauce cake or fluffy sourdough cinnamon rolls?

 How To Make Sourdough Apple Cinnamon Muffins